thesecretclub/window_hijack/README.md

 Rendering on external windows via hijacking thread contexts

 ## Usage
-If you plan on manual mapping this driver, or using it on a game with an anti-cheat then you'll need to make some modifications, these are left for you.
+If you plan on manual mapping this driver, or using it on a game with an anti-cheat then you'll need to make some modifications, these are left for you to do.

 To use the project as-is: